|No, it's not the Orient Express....|

 The wayfarers get lost in the snow, of course, but providentially they come upon a large country house, front door unlocked.
 No one seems to be in the house (though what was that noise in the attic?!), but fires are set and the table is properly laid for tea (though what's that bread knife doing on the floor?!).

 |Was the bread knife used on something|

 In short, we, the readers, are encountering a favorite Jefferson Farjeon thriller scenario: stranded people encountering mystery and murder in an isolated building (this pattern goes all the way back to the author's 1920s mystery play No. 17, later filmed by Alfred Hitchcock; see also such novels as Sinister Inn and The Windmill Mystery).
 Queer noises occur, strangers--some perhaps malevolent--wander in and out, mysterious circumstances pile up like the snow drifts outside the house.
-By adding Christmas to the mix, Farjeon has made a cozily creepy mystery nog for our delectation.
-Not over-taxing for the brain, but enjoyable nevertheless.
+By adding Christmas to the mix, Farjeon has made a cozily creepy crime confection for our delectation.
+It's not over-taxing for the brain, but it's quite enjoyable nonetheless.

 |Dorothy L. Sayers|

 "Jefferson Farjeon is quite unsurpassed for creepy skill in mysterious adventures," Dorothy L. Sayers once proclaimed of one of her favorite mystery writers, gifting Farjeon's publishers on both sides of the Atlantic with a pleasing blurb for years to come.
 Other critics who shared Sayers' esteem for Farjeon were the American author and playwright Paul Wilstach ("Jefferson Farjeon writes corkers....He inevitably gives delight") and the American critic and scholar William Lyon Phelps ("Jefferson Farjeon is one of my favorite providers of murder.
 He knows how to give distinction...by an excellent literary style").